apache/activemq-artemis/docs/user-manual/en/management.md

     {"request":{"mbean":"org.apache.activemq.artemis:broker=\"0.0.0.0\"","attribute":"Version","type":"read"},"value":"2.0.0-SNAPSHOT","timestamp":1487017918,"status":200}

-## Using Management Via Core API
+## Using Management Via Apache ActiveMQ Artemis API

-The core management API in ActiveMQ Artemis is called by sending Core messages to a special address, the *management address*.
+The management API in ActiveMQ Artemis is called by sending Core Client messages to a special address, the *management address*.

-*Management messages* are regular Core messages with well-known properties that the server needs to understand to interact with the management API:
+*Management messages* are regular Core Client messages with well-known properties that the server needs to understand to interact with the management API: